 The School of Dental Medicine prepares students for the practice of general dentistry through a unique and innovative curriculum.
-LECOM’s evidence-based, quality dental education program will train students to provide patient-centered care, optimal therapeutic and economic outcomes, promote disease prevention and enhance patient and provider education.
+LECOM’s evidence-based, quality dental education program will train students to provide patient-centered care with optimal therapeutic and economic outcomes, promote disease prevention and enhance patient and provider education.

 LECOM offers the Doctor of Dental Medicine (DMD) degree through a full-time, four-year pathway at the Bradenton campus.
-The curriculum consists of two years of basic science and pre-clinical instruction delivered through Problem-Based Learning (PBL) sessions, as well as lectures, laboratories and introduction to clinical experiences.
+The curriculum consists of two years of basic science delivered through Problem-Based Learning (PBL) sessions, and pre-clinical dental education instruction with traditional lectures, laboratories and an early introduction to clinical experiences.
 Years three and four offer primarily hands-on, clinical experiences.